cair/fast-tsetlin-machine-with-mnist-demo/README.md

 ## Bit-based Representation and Manipulation of Patterns

 The Tsetlin Machine solves complex pattern recognition problems with propositional formulas, composed by a collective of Tsetlin Automata.
-It epxresses both inputs, patterns, and outputs as bits, while recognition and learning rely on bit manipulation.
-In all brevity, we here represent the states of the Tsetlin Automata using multiple sequences of bits (e.g., 8 sequences to represent an 8 bit state index).
+It expresses both inputs, patterns, and outputs as bits, while recognition and learning rely on bit manipulation.
+We here represent the states of the Tsetlin Automata using multiple sequences of bits (e.g., 8 sequences to represent an 8 bit state index).
 Sequence 1 contains the first bit of the state.
 Sequence 2 contains the second bit, and so on, as exemplified below:

 ![Figure 4](https://github.com/olegranmo/blob/blob/master/Bit_Manipulation_3.png)